War Governors' Conference: History of the meeting

 One of the main topics of discussion concerned General George B. McClellan, commander of the Army of the Potomac.
 Governor John Andrew of Massachusetts took to the floor and openly began to criticize General McClellan's ability as a leader.
 Governor William Sprague of Rhode Island agreed, claiming that the Battle of Antietam fought less than a week earlier had been "a rebel victory," and that the Confederates had not withdrawn "because they were defeated, but exhibited great military strategy in doing so."
 Governor David Tod of Ohio stated that he could not understand why some would want to remove McClellan and that he would block any attempt to do so.
 The debate continued until 12:30 a.m. until the topic was exhausted.

 Despite the many heated debates that took place during the meeting, all governors except Augustus Bradford of Maryland consented to the final address.
 Bradford's disapproval is most likely a result of Maryland still being a slave state.
 In the morning, Governor Austin Blair of Michigan arrived late but joined the fellow delegates in going to Washington, D.C. the same day.
 With Blair's name, a total of twelve signatures were included on the address to be presented to the president.
 No official minutes of the meeting were kept for security reasons.
 Perhaps because of this, the event is often overlooked by historians.

 Once the delegation reached the White House on September 26, they read the document proclaiming the "rightful authority" of the president and "the constitutional powers of Congress" depend on "the rights and liberties of the people."
 The governors agreed "to continue in the most vigorous exercise of all our lawful powers, contending against treason, rebellion, and the public enemies until final victory and unconditional submission."
 The address went on to promote "the military education of the people."
-Lincoln took their welcomed suggestions on internal management of the war effort, including recruiting, transport of troops, etc. However, the meeting became contentions when Governor Kirkwood of Iowa suggested that General McClellan was unfit for command.
+Lincoln took their welcomed suggestions on internal management of the war effort, including recruiting, transport of troops, etc. However, the meeting became contentious when Governor Kirkwood of Iowa suggested that General McClellan was unfit for command.
 Lincoln refused to argue either way on the issue, and promptly concluded the meeting.
 Nevertheless, McClellan was relieved of command less than two months later and the Emancipation Proclamation came into effect on January 1, 1863.

 The address was sent to other Union governors that were unable to attend the meeting.
 Of them, the executives of Vermont, Connecticut, Kansas, Minnesota, and Oregon all gave their approval of the document.
 It was declined by those of New York, New Jersey, Delaware, Kentucky, and Missouri, the latter three of which were still slave states.